Reliable Quantum Communications based on Asymmetry in Distillation and Coding: Numerical Results

 In Fig.~\ref{fig:NetworkAsymCoding} we report the performance of communication over a quantum network by varying the initial error probability $\rho_0$, where Burst $3$ is adopted and $5$ swapping steps are performed.
 Regarding the comparison with Fig.~\ref{fig:SingleLinkAsymCoding}, in this case, \acp{QECC} act on a different regime.
-In fact, comparing channel parameters for $1$ and $3$ steps of purification we have that the asymmetries $\mathcal{A}_{\mathrm{eq},i}$ are similar (see also Fig.~\ref{fig:SwappingWithBurst_Asym}), but the error probabilities $\rho_i$ are much smaller when accounting for $3$ purification steps.
+In fact, comparing channel parameters for $1$ and $3$ steps of distillation we have that the asymmetries $\mathcal{A}_{\mathrm{eq},i}$ are similar (see also Fig.~\ref{fig:SwappingWithBurst_Asym}), but the error probabilities $\rho_i$ are much smaller when accounting for $3$ distillation steps.
 For this reason, the symmetric $5$-qubit code outperforms the repetition codes designed for phase-flip errors.
 Larger codes with $n \geq 9$ give further improvements, as reported in the figure.
 More precisely, since the channel is asymmetric, we can suitably design asymmetric codes, balancing $e_\mathrm{g}$ and $e_\mathrm{Z}$.
 This can be easily seen from the plot, observing that the $[[11, 1]]$ symmetric code performs practically the same as the $[[9,1]]$ asymmetric code.
 The latter code, requiring fewer qubits per codeword, could be thus preferred for practical implementations.
 In general, we emphasize that an estimation of the initial parameters can be exploited for a tailored \ac{QECC} design.
-When these parameters are not available we can still construct sub-optimal hybrid schemes using symmetric \acp{QECC}.
+These parameters could be taken from the nominal one given by the adopted technology.
+However, when these parameters are not available, asymmetry cannot be exploited and the only possibility to reduce the protocol latency, compared to distillation-only schemes, is to construct sub-optimal hybrid schemes using symmetric \acp{QECC}.